 College of DuPage offers an Early Admissions Program for students who have not yet reached the age of 18 or graduated from high school.
 High school students who are eligible for the program can take college-level courses.
 Many classes are offered nights and weekends.

-Program acceptance is determined following a mandatory interview with an Admissions Representative.
-After the initial interview and first term of classes, the student must meet with a counselor from Counseling, Advising and Transfer Services until the student graduates from high school or turns 18 years old.
+Acceptance into the Early Admissions program is determined by the College of DuPage Office of Admissions and Outreach on a case-by-case basis.
+After the first term of classes, the student is considered a returning early admission student and must meet with a counselor from Counseling, Advising and Transfer Services until the student graduates from high school or turns 18 years old.

 Opportunities for High School Students

 College of DuPage’s Dual Credit Program is an opportunity for qualified high school students to enroll in a college-level course and upon successful course completion, earn both college and high school credit.
 By enrolling in dual credit, high schools students are able to:

 - Get ahead by starting their college education early and begin working on general education credits.

 - Explore different college programs and experience academic and social aspects of college life.